Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Discussion

-The main goal of Phase 0 was to rewrite the current SNEWS publish-subscribe system using the \verb+hop-client+~\cite{patrick_godwin_2020_4033483}~(Figure~\ref{fig:phases}).
-This phase was marked successful by the demonstration of a working prototype that included sample publishing and subscribing of messages with the SNEWS decision making framework.
+The goal of Phase 0 was to rewrite the current SNEWS publish-subscribe system using the \verb+hop-client+~(Figure~\ref{fig:phases}).
+Though an Agile framework was not used during this phase, Phase 0 served a similar role to the Agile Inception Phase: planning and deciding on software requirements was the primary goal.
+Phase 0 was marked successful by the demonstration of a working prototype that included sample publishing and subscribing of messages with the SNEWS decision making framework~\cite{ScimmaTelecon_July2020}.
 This established the system's baseline prior to any collaborative development and gave SNEWS the confidence to rely on external software.

 Phase 1 was then planned around a goal to develop a prototype of the system running locally~(Figure~\ref{fig:phases}).
-To capture SNEWS' large goals from Phase 0, the developers created five broad Epics.
+To capture SNEWS's large goals from Phase 0, the developers created five broad Epics.
 These were translated into 10 User Stories over the course of Phase 1.
-Some of these Stories were relatively broad and took more than one week or developer to complete since the teams were learning how best to collaborate and manage the project.
-Nonetheless, eight of the Stories were completed by merging five pull-requests and resolving four issues during Phase 1.
-The teams then assessed the progress of this phase via a demonstration of a prototype that used local containerized services and a local installation of the SNEWS~2.0 app.
+Some of these Stories were relatively broad and took more than one sprint or developer to complete since the teams were learning how best to collaborate and manage the project.
+Nonetheless, eight of the Stories were completed by merging five pull-requests and resolving four issues during Phase 1, as illustrated in Figures~\ref{fig:codedelta}~and~\ref{fig:metrics}.
+The teams assessed the progress of this phase via a demonstration of a prototype that used local containerized services and a local installation of the SNEWS~2.0 app.
 The prototype at this stage replicated most of the current SNEWS functionality.
 Both teams approved of the collaboration's progress: SNEWS had a new implementation of their server and SCiMMA improved the \verb+hop-client+ features beyond their initial scope.
-Both collaborations agreed to proceed with a second round of collaboration, Phase 2.
+This phase and its success enhanced the trust between the two teams, encouraging the teams to agree to a second round of collaboration, Phase 2.